ekonomia-tech/hiring-challenges/solidity-and-front-end.md

 Stack:
 - Framework - React\Preact
-- Any other library you need - ethers.js, web3,js, etc.
+- Any other library you need - ethers.js, web3,js, etc.cd
 - Try and keep the bundle size as small as possible
 - Feel free to design the page(s) and components as you please, we leave the design open on purpose.
 It is okay to make it very simple, or to make it beautiful, it is up to you based on home much time you have.